 The exhibition is co-curated by Blanca Pons-Sorolla, great grand-daughter of the artist.
 For years, she has been trying to locate paintings in private hands.
 Sorolla himself once commented that his most important works were in America.
 Considering the exceptional holding from the Hispanic Society of America, the exhibition, centered on Sorolla’s US exhibitions and his relationship with important American patrons, sheds insights on how and why Sorolla won over America a century ago, and perhaps may rekindle public interests again in the 21th century.

 Sorolla and America has been organized by the Meadows Museum, SMU, The San Diego Museum of Art, and Fundación MAPFRE.
-Currently it is on view at Meadows Museum of Art till April 19, 2014.
+Currently, it is on view at Meadows Museum of Art until April 19, 2014.